 The CSO Master Plan originally stated that if no additional funding was provided by the Provincial and Federal Governments by 2023 or earlier, the CSO Master Plan would move to the Program Scenario 3 which is based on City only funding and has a longer implementation timeline.
-The City is reviewing the budget needed so that the target capture can be met by the Provincial deadline of 2045.
+The City is currently reviewing the resource needs to meet the target capture for the 2045 Provincial deadline.